eointolster/Claude3functions/README.md

+I borrowed this from Anthropic and added in app.py which is my code for you to use.
+Just type python app.py  followed by your request as described in my video called "Claude 3 Functions with code" on youtube.com under Eoin Tolster

 # anthropic-tools
 A repo for using tools/function calling with Anthropic models.
 > This SDK is Currently in Alpha.
 We promise no ongoing support.
 It is not intended for production use.